unicode-org/message-format-wg/spec/registry.md

 > [options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#options)
 > in JavaScript's `Intl.NumberFormat`.

-The following options and their values are required in the default registry to be available on the function `:integer`:
+The following options and their values are REQUIRED in the default registry to be available on the function `:integer`:
 - `select`
    -  `plural` (default)